r9r-dev/fs2020-vl3-rotax915/README.md

 * [Operating limitations from experimentalaircraft.info](https://www.experimentalaircraft.info/homebuilt-aircraft/rotax-aircraft-engines-3.php)
 * [Some more informations about the Rotax 915iS](https://www.kitplanes.com/more-rotax-915is/)

+## Livery

+You can find the Racing Livery on [CMDR Orvidius's website](https://orvidius.com/msfs2020/).

 ## Installation

 ### 1. Download the file